-The human gut has a large area of intestinal lining, over 350 square feet of surface area, to be exact.
+The human gut has a large area of the intestinal lining, over 350 square feet of surface area, to be exact.
 This lining forms a tight intestinal barrier, deciding what gets absorbed into the bloodstream and what doesn’t.

 What is leaky gut syndrome?